 Try Piano Nova FreePiano Nova is the best Simply Piano alternative for pianists past the beginner stage.
 Simply Piano's structured courses are great for absolute beginners; Piano Nova picks up from there, letting you upload any score (PDF, photo, MusicXML) and practice it with tempo control, section looping, hands-separate mode, and wait mode.
 If you still need structured lessons, stay with Simply Piano.
 If you already know what you want to play, Piano Nova gives you the practice tools.

-Piano Nova has a free tier with 2 scores and 2 PDF/image pages — all features included, no time limit.
-Simply Piano's free trial is limited to a few lessons before paywalling at $17.90/month.
+Piano Nova has a free tier with 2 scores and 2 PDF/image pages (MusicXML uploads don't count toward the page limit), with every practice feature included.
+Simply Piano offers a free trial that auto-renews into a paid subscription.
 They're different products: Simply Piano teaches you piano from scratch, Piano Nova helps you practice pieces you've already chosen.

 No. Simply Piano only works with songs from their built-in library.
 You cannot upload PDFs, MusicXML files, or images.
 Piano Nova lets you upload any score in these formats.